 - streamlined search process with the help of Elasticsearch

 So, you have got acquainted with the essential solution's peculiarities.
 But how to perform Magento database migration smoothly and quickly?
 Let's highlight the most crucial recommendations on how to prepare your e-store for the upcoming change.

 eCommerce data switch is a common, if not necessary step towards your online shop growth.
 However, if you want to migrate to Magento, the transfer can be complex, and you may encounter some pitfalls.
 If you want to go through the Magento data migration procedure without intensive hands-on, you've landed in the right place.
 Follow the next suggestions to complete Magento import properly :

 Outline your plan and set up the flexible schedule.
 Put the most complicated decisions upfront and address them by their importance.
 For example, several entities require cleansing, or Magento import products should take place.

 The data migration can't go too far without a thorough analysis of the eCommerce items.
 After the records' cleansing is behind, investigate how many entities should be switched.
 The process helps you identify the starting point for the data quality and reveal the potential issues.

 There are several ways to perform the eCommerce data import to Magento.
 You can do the transition manually on your own or hire the developer to run the migration.
-The procedure can take a lot of time and effort, so many companies tend to select an automated Magento migration tool.
+The procedure can take a lot of time and effort.
+Therefore, many companies tend to select an automated Magento 2 data migration tool.
 In this case, you can benefit from the Cart2Cart automated migration service.
-The SaaS helps you perform the switch sweetly and securely and offers you the following beneficial features:
+The tool will help you to perform the switch seamlessly and securely.
+The benefits of an automated transfer include:

-- free Demo Migration to check the service in action;
+- free Demo Migration to test the service in action;

 - Migration Insurance to run the import over if you decide to make some changes.